zjzshyq/zjzshyq.github.io/USL_final_paper.md

 ## 6. Conclusion
+We combine three paper into one, and add an extra R paper content in this paper.
+Hoping it is ok to pass the course.
+The conclusion is just a formality to complete for the entire paper.
+Let's end up here, thank you.

 ## REFERENCES
 <a id='ref_1'>[1]</a> Rakesh Agrawal and Ramakrishnan Srikant Fast algorithms for mining association rules.
 Proceedings of the 20th International Conference on Very Large Data Bases, VLDB, pages 487-499, Santiago, Chile, September 1994.